Virus pummels French Polynesia, straining ties with Paris

 “The problem is, there are a lot of deaths before we get there,” lamented Vincent Simon, the head of the regional emergency service.

 French Polynesia is France’s latest challenge in juggling resources to battle the pandemic in former colonies that stretch around the world.
-With more than 2,800 COVID-19 cases per 100,000 inhabitants, it holds the national record for the highest infection rate.
+With more than 2,800 COVID-19 cases per 100,000 inhabitants, it holds France’s record for the highest infection rate.

-And that’s only an estimate: Things are so bad that the multi-ethnic territory of about 300,000 residents stopped counting new infections as local health authorities redeployed medical staff to focus on patient care and vaccination instead of testing.
+And that’s only an estimate: Things are so bad that the multi-ethnic territory of about 300,000 has stopped counting new infections as local health authorities redeployed medical staff to focus on patient care and vaccinations instead of testing.

 Of the 463 virus-related deaths reported in French Polynesia throughout the pandemic, most took place over the past month.
 Vaccine skepticism, high obesity and diabetes rates, and the decision to reopen to some tourists this summer have been among the explanations for the current health crisis.

 Tensions have surfaced with other virus-ravaged French territories.
 While the central government in Paris sent hundreds of health care workers to the French Caribbean over the summer, Polynesia received just 10 backup nurses.
-After weeks of pleading by Polynesian officials, the government promised this week to send 100 more.
+After weeks of pleading by Polynesian officials, the French government promised this week to send 100 more.

 French Polynesia, whose 118 islands stretch across an area as large as Europe, has broad autonomy from Paris but relies on the central government for health care.